tong-wu-umn/spike-compression-autoencoder/README.md

 # Deep Compressive Autoencoder for Large-Scale Spike Compression

-The repository contains source codes for the paper *Deep Compressive Autoencoder for Action Potential Compression in Large-Scale Neural Recording* accepted by *Journal of Neural Engineering*.
+The repository contains source codes for the paper [*Deep Compressive Autoencoder for Action Potential Compression in Large-Scale Neural Recording*](http://iopscience.iop.org/article/10.1088/1741-2552/aae18d) accepted by *Journal of Neural Engineering*.

-The accepted version of the paper can be found [here](http://iopscience.iop.org/article/10.1088/1741-2552/aae18d).

 [Pytorch 0.4.1](https://pytorch.org/) is required to run the model.
 An Nvidia GPU with over 4GB memory  is preferred.